Search

 Local search

 The local search, on the other hand, is unique to each separate segment of Productive, e.g. Projects, Contacts, Deals...
 Commonly located in the top right corner, it filters all displayed data based on your input.
 Note that the elements universally applicable to the local search are: object name, object number, and object ID.
-An object is e.g. a project, a contact, or a deal...
+An object is a project, a contact, or a deal...

 Other data may be used in certain segments of Productive, but not all.
 For example, you can't use the local search to filter all Internal projects.
 In these cases, you are better off using the filter option: